darasus/ai-blog/content/how-big-tech-is-reshaping-the-economy.md

   economy in three ways: Fast growth creates jobs, boosts R&D spending, and generates profits for shareholders.
 It is investing heavily in new business ventures in a variety of sectors from retail to real estate."
+intro: >-
+  Today’s big tech companies are reshaping the economy.
+They are growing fast, investing heavily, and creating new markets.
+And they’re doing it in broad sectors of the economy like retail, transportation, real estate, media, and financial services.
+Big tech is increasingly making things go — rather than just selling them to consumers.

+  And there’s more to come.
+The rise of big tech signals a structural shift in the economy that will have lasting consequences for many industries and workers.

+  The term “big tech” usually refers to a group of nine tech companies whose market capitalization exceeds $200 billion or has grown rapidly in recent years: Amazon, Apple, Facebook, Google parent Alphabet (the parent company of Google), Netflix, Tesla, Alibaba Group (the parent company of Ali Baba), and Microsoft.
 ---

 ## What is big tech?